Michal Kempný

-Michal Kempný (born 8 September 1990) is a Czech professional ice hockey defenceman who is currently playing with Brynäs IF in the Swedish Hockey League (SHL).
+Michal Kempný (born 8 September 1990) is a Czech professional ice hockey player who is a defenceman for Brynäs IF of the Swedish Hockey League (SHL).
 Kempný formerly played in the National Hockey League (NHL) and won the Stanley Cup as a member of the Washington Capitals in 2018.

 Playing career

 Kempný played as a youth in Czech Republic with HC Dyje Břeclav and made his professional debut in the Slovak Extraliga with HK 36 Skalica.

 Moving to play more competitively, Kempný played for HC Kometa Brno of the Czech Extraliga.

 After seven seasons of professional hockey in the ELH, Kempný was signed by Russian club, Avangard Omsk, to play in the Kontinental Hockey League on 29 April 2015.
 In the 2015–16 season, he quickly transitioned to become the club's top defenseman, scoring 21 points in 59 games from the blueline.